 Procedure of returning “incidental findings”

-The procedure for the retrun of IF can be divided into three steps: (1) assessment: to assess whether returning IFs is necessary; (2) re-identification: de-identify and later re-identify the participant's identity; (3) communication: to notify particiapants and even their family.11
+The procedure for the return of IF can be divided into three steps: (1) assessment: to assess whether returning IFs is necessary; (2) re-identification: de-identify and later re-identify the participant's identity; (3) communication: to notify participants and, in some cases, their families.11

 However, such a logical and sound arrangement actually has its difficulties in practice.
-For example, in the first-step assessments, the participant might not want to be informed of IF.20 For solving this problem, we can design a specific code to the participant who is willing or unwilling to accept the feedback (the person who is willing to be xxxxx-1, the person who is unwilling to be xxxxx-0).
-The code (1 or 0) can tell whether the further process should be continued.11 In addition, we can also set up trusted intermediary to secure more private information.6
+For example, in the first-step of assessment, the participant might not want to be informed of IF.20 To solve this problem, we can design a specific code to the participant who is willing or unwilling to accept the feedback (the person who is willing to be xxxxx-1, the person who is unwilling to be xxxxx-0).
+The code (1 or 0) can tell whether the return of IF process should be continued.11 In addition, we can also set up trusted intermediary to secure more private information.6

 Difference between Clinical Practice and Research

-Contrary to clinic care, most research using materials from biobanks is quite different.
+Most research using materials from biobanks is quite different from clinical care.
 This gap not only makes it easy for the users of biobanks to ignore the clinically meaningful information, but also creates a problem of how to “interpret” the IF.
-Most participants do not have knowledge in medicine; thus, if there is misinterpretation of IF, it might be not helpful to the participants, but might cause psychological, social, and economic harm.21
+Most participants do not have a background in medicine; thus, if there is misinterpretation of IF, it might cause the research participants’ psychological, social, and economic harm.21

-For this problem, biobanks must provide professionals (such as general practitioner (GP) or family physicians) to assist in consultation; however, in some countries, this solution also has practical difficulties.
+To solve this problem, biobanks must secure the help of health professionals (such as general practitioner (GP) or family physicians) to assist in the return of IF; however, in some countries, this solution also has practical difficulties.
 For example, in Taiwan, there is no family physician healthcare system for integrating research and clinical resources.
 Generally speaking, it is better for biobanks to cooperate with relevant hospitals to form a consulting team; or provide medical information to participants for further medical diagnosis or treatment.7

 Funding problem

 Returning of IFs is very costly: from the process of assessment whether there is a need for returning IFs, re-contacting the original sample provider, and hiring consultants.
-But most of the users or biobanks do not have relevant budget allocated for this purpose.7 In addition, IF has high degree of uncertian probability for allocating the budget.
-Therefore, it increases the difficulty of raising funds and might affect research goal.
+But most of the users of biobanks do not have a portion of their budgets allocated for this purpose.7 In addition, IF has high degree of uncertain probability for allocating the budget.
+Therefore, it increases the difficulty of raising funds and might affect the biobanks research goals.

-One possible approach is that the fees can be borne by participants.
-According to a study, a participant can accept about $445 for returning IFs.22 This approach allows direct beneficiaries to spend more than other non-beneficiaries, but reduces the idle costs of biobanks.
-However, under principles of "beneficence" and "reciprocity", the fees should not be fully borne by participants.
+One possible approach to this problem is that the fees can be borne by participants.
+According to a study, a participant can expect to pay about $445 for returning IFs.22 This approach allows direct beneficiaries to spend more than other non-beneficiaries, but reduces the idle costs of biobanks.
+However, under principles of "beneficence" and "reciprocity", these fees should not be fully borne by participants.
 Thus, another possible approach is funded by the National Health Care System.
-In the case of returning IFs, the results are able to reduce public health expenditures; thus, it is reasonable to fund individual participant in need of returning IF, as a part of health care.
+In the case of returning IFs, the results are able to reduce public health expenditures; thus, it is reasonable to fund returning IF to individual participants, as a part of health care.

 Taiwan Biobank's Reflections and Framework